SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow said, "wow, you make them fast."

+Pinkie replied, "Thank you, these are made from pancake mix, which is a lot faster than homemade."

-Pinkie replied, "thank you," as she started making her own pancakes.
+Pinkie started making her own pancakes.

 Rainbow started eating, she finished 3 of her pancakes by the time Pinkie sat down with her own stack, twice as high as Dash's own.

-Rainbow finished her last one then said, "that was great, thank you for the breakfast."
+Rainbow finished her last one then said, "That was good, thank you for the breakfast."

 "You're welcome," Pinkie said in between bites of her own pancakes.

 Rainbow thought about Fluttershy while Pinkie ate.

-*Fluttershy sure is special, I hope she says yes.*
+*Fluttershy sure is awesome, I hope she says yes.*

 staring at her empty plate she thought, *maybe one day I''ll make pancakes for Fluttershy, that'd be cool.*